We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 - Lifetime: $399.99

 A 2020 study that looked at the perceptions of parents of children using Calm found that nearly all parents thought that the app was helpful for their children’s sleep.
-However, the authors of the study suggest that more research is needed to confirm the effectiveness of mindfulness meditation apps for improving sleep and mental health in children and teenagers.
+However, the study’s authors suggest that more research is needed to confirm the effectiveness of mindfulness meditation apps for improving sleep and mental health in children and teenagers.

 Additionally, the study mentions that some people found that using mindfulness apps made their mental health worse, with reports of increased anxiety, agitation, and discomfort — along with unmanageable negative thoughts — included in a number of the studies the authors cite.